 Unmanned Aircraft Systems

 This Gateway page addresses Unmanned Aircraft Systems (UAS) use by the public and commercial organizations on USACE managed lands.
 It also addresses planning for non-USACE UAS operations by the public, UAS incident reporting requirements of unauthorized users, and the use of UAS by other Federal, state and local governments and law enforcement agencies at USACE projects.
-This page does not specifically address the use of UAS by USACE personnel or contractors, however, references are provided at the Non-Recreational Use Related Sites link below.
+This page does not specifically address the use of UAS by USACE personnel or contractors, however, references are provided at the Non-Recreational Use Related Sites link below. link below.

 For District Policy Memorandum examples in which the District Commander, or a delegated authority, has permitted the use of UAS, visit the Policy & Procedure link below.